Effective date - 7th June 2019

 4.5 If we process any personal data on your behalf when performing our obligations under this agreement, both you and us agree that we intend that you shall be the data controller and we shall be a data processor of such personal data.
 This has the following consequences:

-- 4.5.1 You acknowledge and agree that you are responsible for determining where the personal data is uploaded and for complying with local and any relevant international data protection laws in respect of using the Service in that location.;
+- 4.5.2 You acknowledge and agree that you are responsible for determining where the personal data is uploaded and for complying with local and any relevant international data protection laws in respect of using the Service in that location;

 - Third party providers

-5.1 You agree that we shall provide the Service using third party hosting service providers and that the Client Data will be hosted using such third-party hosting service providers’ facilities.
-We will use reasonable endeavours to contract with such third-party hosting service providers on sub-processor terms which afford you equivalent protection to clause 4 above, but we shall not be liable for any breach or failure on the part of any third party provider to comply with those.
+5.1 You agree that we shall provide the Service using third party hosting service providers and that the Client Data will be hosted using such third-party hosting service providers' facilities.
+We will contract with such third-party hosting service providers on terms which afford you equivalent protection to clause 4 above and this clause 5, but (to the fullest extent permitted by applicable law) we exclude any liability for any breach or failure on the part of any third party provider to comply with those terms.

 - Your obligations: